Ultimate Guide of Things to Know Before Visiting Thailand!

 Thailand can have very different weather in the North than the south and even the southwest to the southeast.
 One thing they all do have in common is the heat and humidity!

 In general, North and Central Thailand weather is dry from Mid- Oct through May.
 However, keep in mind if you are up North around Chiang Mai, they have a burning season.

 Southeast Thailand has mainly 3 seasons.
 Monsoon Season is September and October.
-Expect the warmest weather March-May and the most desired weather December through February.
+Expect the warmest weather from March to May and the most desired weather from December through February.

 If you are traveling during the summer months (June – August) and want Island life, this side of Thailand is your best bet!